xyzhou1534/DOQD/README.md

 ## 🧪 Experimental Settings

-The performance of **DNNOM** for classification is evaluated and compare with currently available resamplers, as well as without any resampling.
+The performance of **DOQD** for classification is evaluated and compare with currently available resamplers, as well as without any resampling.
 This section conducts simulation experiments under the following experimental settings.
 Moreover, all experiments are conducted on a Ubuntu 22.04 with an Intel e5-1650v4 CPU and $32$ GB of RAM.

-**Datasets:** All actual datasets were obtained from the UCI (https://archive.ics.uci.edu/datasets) and KEEL (http://sci2s.ugr.es/keel/imbalanced.php) library. **DNNOM** focuses on binary classification tasks, thus employing the OVR method to convert multiclass datasets into binary formats.
+**Datasets:** All actual datasets were obtained from the UCI (https://archive.ics.uci.edu/datasets) and KEEL (http://sci2s.ugr.es/keel/imbalanced.php) library. **DOQD** focuses on binary classification tasks, thus employing the OVR method to convert multiclass datasets into binary formats.
 Experiments encompassed multiple datasets with varying sample sizes from small to large, dimensions from low to high and imbalance rates from low to high.
 Detailed dataset information is asfollows.

 ![dataset_info](__pycache__/figs/dataset_info.png)